Average Miles Driven per Year by Americans (2022)

 How Does Annual Mileage Affect Insurance Rates?

-Low-Mileage Drivers and Pay-Per-Mile Car Insurance
+If You’re a Low-Mileage Driver, Consider Pay-Per-Mile Car Insurance

 - Insurance quotes /